National Autism Trainer Programme

 • actively engage in all training days and complete all reflection questionnaires throughout.

-For further information on the programme, including course content and bookings, please visit the National Autism Trainer Programme website You can also email the team at training@annafreud.org
+For further information on the programme, please visit the National Autism Trainer Programme website You can also email the team at training@annafreud.org

 This training is additional and complementary to the Oliver McGowan mandatory training on learning disability and autism.